shanthini200/Software-Keylogger-Advanced/README.md

 This project is designed to educate about the risks of phishing and malware.
 It should only be used:
 - In controlled environments.
 - With explicit permission from all participants.
 - As part of ethical hacking or cybersecurity awareness campaigns.
+- Avoid committing email credentials or sensitive data to the repository.
+-  Any misuse is strictly discouraged.

 Misuse of this software is strictly prohibited.